Code-Institute-Submissions/owenbcoding-pp3-battleship-game_AugResub/README.md

   This is a python battleship game where the player will be playing against the computer and will be able to pick a Column and a Row

 # User Stories
- - The user will be able to pick a column and row on the grid or ocean
+ - The user will be able to pick a column and row on the grid
  - The user will have four trys to try and sink the battleship

  # Wireframe